Skip to main content

 Registration and Travel:

-There are no registration fees to attend the institute, however participants will need to self-fund their travel.
-For those in need of travel expense support we do also offer a waiting list to sign up for assistance.
-Any individuals interested in being on the waiting list are invited to contact Ms. Adriana Arzola at aarzloa@ncjfcj.org.
+There are no registration fees to attend the institute.
+For travel expenses, scholarship funding is available on a first-come, first-serve basis.
+Otherwise Institute participants are expected to self-fund their travel.
+Any individuals interested in a travel expense scholarship are invited to contact Ms. Adriana Arzola at aarzloa@ncjfcj.org.
 Institute staff will assist with hotel reservations.

 For questions about the institute, please contact Dr. Martha Blomquist, NCJFCJ Senior Site Manager, at mblomquist@ncjfcj.org.Animal Cruelty Issues Publication